Inedo/inedo-docs/Content/proget/api/licenses/get.md

 order: 2
 ---

-*Get License* is available as both a `pgutil` command and an HTTP Request, and will return information or a single [LicenseInfo.cs](https://github.com/Inedo/pgutil/blob/thousand/Inedo.ProGet/LicenseInfo.cs) object in the body of the request.
+*Get License* is available as both a `pgutil` command and an HTTP Request, and will return information on a single license.

 :::(Info) (🚀 Quick Example: Getting a license with pgutil) This example returns information on a license with the ID `ABC-1.0`: